 These networking skills have served many Trek participants well over the years.
 A number of students who participated in the initial Treks have gone on to secure internships and jobs at some of the Trek host companies.
 Many of these students now serve as hosts for the program.
 “We see this wonderful, cyclical pattern of students making connections for internship or job opportunities during their time as Scripps students,” says Acello.
 “In return, they step up to the next cohort of students as alums.”

 Considering the vast success that the Treks program has enjoyed, Acello hopes that Scripps can continue to offer it in the coming years.
 However, due to the limited funding for the Treks, CP&R is turning to our generous community to ensure the sustainability of the program.
 Rangaswami recognizes the importance of continuing to fund programs such as Treks:

 “The reception from companies after the Bay Area Tech Trek was overwhelmingly positive, but I realized that you can’t just do this for one year and expect tech companies to recruit at Scripps,” he says.
 “Programs like this have to be done consistently to be successful, and that’s why I decided to make a multi-year commitment.”

 While the Treks are largely accessible thanks to generous gifts from the Scripps community, students still have to pay for their transportation to and from each Trek location.
 “This often means that students have to pay for a flight, and we don’t want that to be a barrier for students to attend or even apply,” says Acello.
 Her hope is to have this transformative program fully funded.

 Your support can ensure that CP&R provides opportunities that are accessible to all students and allows the center to plan three unique Treks each year.
-To learn more about Treks at Scripps and how to give back, contact CP&R’s Rachael Acello.
+Click here to make a gift to CP&R or contact [email protected] to learn more.